Table Of Contents

 Instead, AWS manages all Kubernetes control plane administration tasks, such as upgrades, patching, scaling across multiple AWS Availability Zones, security configurations, and replacing unhealthy instances.
 AWS also scales backend persistent layers and API servers via the Amazon EKS service.

-Also, Amazon EKS is certified Kubernetes-compatible, so applications you run on upstream Kubernetes will also run on Amazon EKS without a problem.
+Also, Amazon EKS is certified Kubernetes-compatible, so applications you run on upstream Kubernetes will also run on Amazon EKS without issue.

 For all these to work, your EKS admin or developer must set up worker nodes and link them to Amazon EKS endpoints.

-Note: Amazon EKS Anywhere offers a new Amazon EKS deployment option to create, run, and maintain on-premises Kubernetes clusters easily.
+Note: Amazon EKS Anywhere offers a new Amazon EKS deployment option to create, run, and maintain on-premises Kubernetes clusters.
 So, it delivers an EKS-like experience for customers who want to run Kubernetes on their own hardware.

 The Cloud Cost Playbook